 Collecting Across Cultures

-In the early modern age more people traveled farther than at any earlier time in human history.
-Many returned home with stories of distant lands and at least some of the objects they collected during…
+Collecting Across Cultures In the early modern age more people traveled farther than at any earlier time in human history.
+And those who did not travel eagerly acquired wondrous materials that…

 Specifikacia Collecting Across Cultures